Accounting and Finance (with placement year)

 - Chartered Institute of Management Accountants (CIMA)

-The School of Management’s strategy encompasses business engagement and focuses strongly on relating academic study to the real world of employment.
-Our courses are continually updated on the basis of our discussions with leading employers locally and nationally, and our visiting lecturers include directors from well-known companies who provide first-hand experience of management decision-making at a strategic level.
+Our programmes are shaped by our strong business links, and focus strongly on relating academic study to the real world of employment.
+They are continually updated on the basis of our discussions with leading employers locally and nationally, and our visiting lecturers include directors from well-known companies who provide first-hand experience of management decision-making at a strategic level.

 Typical offer: ABB / 128 UCAS points